MKwiatosz/Global_Terrorism_Database_Kaggle_Competition/README.md

 ### Work

-- In the project folder using command line (terminal) type in: `Terrorism_Kaggle.ipynb` and have fun ❤️
+- In the project folder using command line (terminal) type in: `jupyter notebook Terrorism_Kaggle.ipynb` and have fun ❤️

 ## Contributing